- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (03 Oct, 04 Oct, 05 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (03 Oct, 04 Oct, 05 Oct).

 IIA.
-Geophysical Activity Summary 01/2100Z to 02/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
-Solar wind speed reached a peak of 569 km/s at 01/2129Z.
-Total IMF reached 6 nT at 02/1729Z.
-The maximum southward component of Bz reached -5 nT at 02/1836Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 53511 pfu.
+Geophysical Activity Summary 01/2100Z to 02/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 500 km/s at 02/0502Z.
+Total IMF reached 5 nT at 02/2037Z.
+The maximum southward component of Bz reached -3 nT at 02/1339Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 28078 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (03 Oct, 04 Oct) and quiet to unsettled levels on day three (05 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (03 Oct, 04 Oct, 05 Oct).

 III.
 Event probabilities 03 Oct-05 Oct

 Class M 01/01/01

 Class X 01/01/01

 Predicted Afr/Ap 03 Oct-05 Oct 005/005-005/005-005/005

 VI.
 Geomagnetic Activity Probabilities 03 Oct-05 Oct

 A. Middle Latitudes